Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool is for updating an existing Postly post, listing specific editable aspects (content, media, labels, targets, schedules).
-It distinguishes from create (new post) and delete, and the verb-update + resource is specific.
+The description clearly states the verb 'update' and the resource 'existing Postly post', listing specific editable aspects (content, media, labels, targets, schedules).
+It distinguishes from create operations by implying the post already exists.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.